kamataak/orfr/README.md

 The package also contains calibrated passage data `MCME.rda`, in which passages were calibrated with much larger sample.

-Please see the package website: <https://kamataak.github.io/orfr/> for more detailed information about the package.
+Please see the [package website](https://kamataak.github.io/orfr/) for more detailed usage of the package.

 ### Citation